5 Signs Your Company Needs a Fractional CMO

 Wondering what a Fractional CMO can do for your business?
 Watch this video below.

 What is a Fractional CMO?
 What do they do?

 In theory, having a full-time CMO makes sense for almost every company in almost every industry.
 A CMO brings experience, expertise, and accountability to a company’s marketing program.
 The position also brings a pretty hefty price tag.

 According to Glassdoor, CMOs in the U.S. make between $73,000 and $306,000 per year, with the average CMO making $174, 371.
 This is a fairly wide range and much depends on location, industry, experience, and other factors, but no matter where your company falls on the spectrum, a CMO is a big investment.
 Especially when you add in other expenses that accompany full-time employees such as benefits, perks, bonuses, 401ks, payroll taxes, and other costs.

-A fractional CMO, who is not a full-time employee and can be hired as necessary for as many (or as few) hours as your company needs, generally costs somewhere in the neighborhood of $200-$250 an hour.
+A fractional CMO, who is not a full-time employee and can be hired as necessary for as many (or as few) hours as your company needs, generally costs $200-$250 an hour somewhere in the neighborhood.
 This can represent huge savings which can be critical for SMBs.

-The duties of a fractional CMO will be the same as a full-time CMO, but your business won’t have to make the same investment in them to carry out these duties.
-It is an ideal situation for smart companies that recognize the importance of well-done marketing but just can’t commit resources to bring in a full-time executive on a six-figure salary.
+The duties of a Fractional Marketing Director will be the same as a full-time CMO, but your business won’t have to make the same investment in them to carry out these duties.
+It is ideal for smart companies that recognize the importance of well-done marketing but can’t commit resources to bring in a full-time executive on a six-figure salary.

 1. You’re Facing Budget Constraints or Uncertainty